ai-solution-eng/ai-solution-demos/multilingual-voice-agent/doc/README.md

 * **This Chatterbox deployment cannot handle concurrent requests**.
 As a consequence:
   * It is likely to fail if multiple persons are running this demo at the same time: some persons may not get any audio output, and the Chatterbox deployment may even crash and restart (voices will have to be re-added in that case)
   * It cannot handle Open WebUI Voice Mode: Voice Mode will spilt the chat response (by punctuation, or paragraph, based on the "Response Splitting" value in admin audio setting) **while it is being generated**, and immediately send each split as an independent request to Chatterbox.
 Chatterbox won't have time to process the first split before receiving the second one, and will fail to process the subsequent requests as well.
   * "Dictate" mode on the other hand will wait for the entire chat response to be generated before splitting it and sending each split one by one to Chatterbox: waiting to receive the audio for the first split before sending the second one, and so on, and so forth...
-Note that if there is a single split (one sentence, paragraph, or "Response Splitting" set to None), Voice Mode will work, but won't allow for faster audio response compare to "Dictate"
+Note that if there is a single split (one sentence, paragraph, or "Response Splitting" set to None), Voice Mode will work, but won't allow for faster audio response compared to "Dictate"

+## Advice

+* **Test different voices using different audio samples**, quality of the audio sample is crucial to the voice created by Chatterbox.
+* While we used Qwen/Qwen3-30B-A3B-Instruct-2507-FP8 as chat model **any Open AI API compatible chat model can be used**.
+Ability to make tool calls is only needed for the optional component of this demo.